Ext groups in Homotopy Type Theory: Ext in HoTT

 As defined, \( \SES_R \) quantifies over \( \Mod{R} \) and is therefore a \emph{large} type.
-It is moreover a \(1\)-type, since \( \Mod{R} \) is and the fibre of the outermost sigma is a set.
+It is moreover a \(1\)-type, since \( \Mod{R} \) is a \(1\)-type, $i$ and $p$ range over sets, and $\mathsf{IsExact}(i,p)$ is a proposition.
 This mirrors the classical fact that the category of module extensions of $B$ by $A$---whose maps are homomorphisms \( E \to E' \) making the relevant triangles commute---is a groupoid.
 The following proposition strengthens this connection: